-We draw attention to Note 1 to the financial statements.
-As stated in Note 1, there are events or conditions, along with other matters, that indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 to the financial statements, which describes events or conditions that indicate the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.